aimacode/aima-python/lite/README.md

 - Verify in-browser execution across browsers (Pyodide runs only in a real browser, so this cannot be checked in headless CI — the CI job only proves the static site *builds*).
-- Port more lightweight notebooks (logic, csp, planning, probability) once their in-browser behaviour is confirmed; csp needs `sortedcontainers`, logic needs `networkx` (both pure-Python, installable in Pyodide).
+- Port more lightweight notebooks (planning, probability) once their in-browser behaviour is confirmed.
 - Decide whether to grow this into a full MyST / Jupyter Book textbook companion.